 Provide Continuous Feedback.

-Some firm owners think that the task of delegation stops the moment that a given job is assigned.
+Some firm owners think that the task of delegation stops when a given job is assigned.
 However, this is far from true.
-The truth is that proper task delegation requires continuous feedback all through the process of completing the task.
+The truth is that proper task delegation requires continuous feedback throughout completing the task.
 This is particularly the case when assigning the task for a virtual employee.
 When you pass off a task to a virtual employee, you should be in constant communication with that employee to ensure that the task is performed correctly.
 If you neglect this aspect of the delegation procedure, you may end up in a situation where you are unable to complete the given task by its deadline.

 Contact Get Staffed Up for Additional Information.